Articles of Incorporation and Rules

 Remuneration for each auditor

-(Matters to be reported to the Board of Supervisors)
+(Matters to be reported to the Board of Auditors)

-The Auditors shall report the following matters to the Board of Supervisors.
+Article 13 The auditors shall report the following matters to the Board of Auditors:

 (1)